mathscapes/website/_posts/2016-06-14-introducing-mathscapes-research.md

 cite        : true
 ---

-Flashback → 2008.
+<span class="dropcap">F</span>lashback → 2008.
 I was already in awe of prime numbers and was quick (and naive?) to assume that this is possibly the solution to information compression.
 Already being acquainted with computer programming, I started to write algorithms to compress information using prime numbers and gradually realized why such algorithms are not practical enough despite being theoretically valid.

 But the entire process made me sufficiently curious to be driven by the idea of optimal algorithms and computational complexity to start a company that will fundamentally create and design algorithms that are instrumental in the advancement of technology.